junxit/us-congress-bills-110/bill.md

 > ## § 2995.
 Planning grants to improve treatment of mentally ill offenders
 >
 > - **(a)** *Authorization* The Attorney General is authorized to carry out a grant program under which the Attorney General makes grants to States, units of local government, territories, and Indian tribes for the following purposes, with respect to the treatment of offenders with mental illnesses:
->   - **(1)** To facilitate the coordination of treatment and services provided for such offenders by the State and other units of government located within the State (including local, territorial and tribal).
+>   - **(1)** To facilitate the coordination of treatment and services provided for such offenders by the State and other units of government located within the State (including local, territorial, and tribal).
->   - **(2)** To provide for a State (or other appropriate jurisdictional) administer to coordinate such treatment and services provided within the State (or other jurisdiction).
+>   - **(2)** To provide for a State administrator (or other appropriate jurisdictional administrator) to coordinate such treatment and services provided within the State (or other jurisdiction).
 >   - **(3)** To develop a comprehensive plan for the provision of such treatment and services to such offenders within such State.
 >   - **(4)** To establish a coordinating center, with respect to a State, to—
 >     - **(A)** facilitate the sharing of information related to such treatment and services for such offenders among the jurisdictions located in such State; and
 >     - **(B)** promote evidence-based practices for purposes of providing such treatment and services.
+> - **(b)** *Application*
-> - **(b)** *Application* To be eligible to receive a grant under this section, an entity described in subsection (a) shall submit to the Attorney General an application, in such form and manner and at such time as specified by the Attorney General that includes a proposal that describes how the grant will be used to fund mental health treatment and services for jail and prison populations that are identified as savings populations for such entity and that any savings accruing to the State or other applicable jurisdiction from providing such population with such treatment and services would be used to increase the availability and accessibility of community-based mental health services.
-For purposes of the previous sentence, the term savings population means a population that, if in receipt of such treatment and services, would potentially generate savings to the State or other applicable jurisdiction.
+>   - **(1)** *In general* To be eligible to receive a grant under this section, an entity described in subsection (a) shall submit to the Attorney General an application, in such form and manner and at such time as specified by the Attorney General, which shall include a proposal that describes how—
+>     - **(A)** the grant will be used to fund mental health treatment and services for jail and prison populations that are identified as savings populations for such entity; and
+>     - **(B)** any savings accruing to the State or other applicable jurisdiction from providing such population with such treatment and services would be used to increase the availability and accessibility of community-based mental health services.
+>   - **(2)** *Savings population* For purposes of paragraph (1), the term savings population means a population that, if in receipt of mental health treatment and services for jail and prison populations, would potentially generate savings to the State or other applicable jurisdiction.
-> - **(c)** *Authorization of appropriations* There are authorized to be appropriated $10,000,000 to carry out this section for each of the fiscal years 2008 through 2012.
+> - **(c)** *Authorization of appropriations* There are authorized to be appropriated $10,000,000 to carry out this section for each of the fiscal years 2008 through 2013.

 ## § 8.
 Improving the mental health courts grant program

 - **(a)** *Reauthorization of the mental health courts grant program* Section 1001(a)(20) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
-3793(a)(20)) is amended by striking “fiscal years 2001 through 2004” and inserting “fiscal years 2008 through 2013”.
+3793(a)(20)) is amended by striking “fiscal years 2001 through 2004” and inserting “fiscal years 2008 through 2014”.
 - **(b)** *Additional grant uses authorized* Section 2201 of such title (42 U.S.C.
 3796ii) is amended—
   - **(1)** in paragraph (1) at the end, by striking “and”;
-  - **(2)** in paragraph (2) at the end, by striking the period and adding “; and”; and
+  - **(2)** in paragraph (2) at the end, by striking the period and inserting a semicolon; and
   - **(3)** by adding at the end the following new paragraphs:
     > - **(3)** pretrial services and related treatment programs for offenders with mental illnesses; and
     > - **(4)** developing, implementing, or expanding programs that are alternatives to incarceration for offenders with mental illnesses.